jordymac/placeos-site/content/posts/you-don-t-need-another-workplace-sensor.md

 title: You don't need another workplace sensor
 date: 2024-05-20T00:00:00.000Z
 categories:
-  - AI
-  - AV
   - Occupancy
   - Smart Building
   - Workplace
+post_types:
   - blog
-summary: >-
-  You need inputs in a smart workplace ecosystem to get outputs and insights.
+summary: You need inputs in a smart workplace ecosystem to get outputs and insights.
 However, it doesn't always need to be a sensor.
-tags: []
+tags:
 author: Jon McFarlane
 image: /images/posts/2024/05/sensors-diagram.png
 ---